-The SARA Prevention team partners with local high schools to facilitate Green Dot so that students and teachers can work together to create a safer community for everyone.
-Green Dot trainings, events, and resources teach how to protect someone if you notice signs that a situation is high risk for sexual assault, sexual harassment, child abuse, and/or racial discrimination while keeping yourself safe as well.
+The SARA Prevention Team partners with local high schools to facilitate Green Dot so that students and teachers can work together to create a safer community for everyone.
+Green Dot training, events, and resources teach how to intervene if you notice signs that a situation is high risk for sexual assault, sexual harassment, child abuse, and/or racial discrimination while keeping yourself safe as well.

 What is a “Red Dot”?

 A red dot is an action, or a choice, that one person makes to harm another person.